bongiozzo/musica_mustdie/output/band_inkubussukkubus.md

 # Inkubus Sukkubus

-Дискография
-"Belladonna & Aconite" 1993, Gothic
-"Wytches" 1994, Gothic
-"Heartbeat of the Earth" 1995, Gothic
-"Beltaine" 1996, Gothic
-"Vampyre Erotica" 1997, Gothic
-"Away with the Faeries" 1998, Gothic
-"Wild" 1999, Gothic
-"Supernature" 2001, Gothic
-"Away with the Faeries (Re-release)" 2001, Gothic "Wytches (Re-release)" 2002, Gothic
-"The Beast With Two Backs" 2003, Gothic
+Pagan gothic rock

+## Дискография

+### "Belladonna & Aconite" 1993, Gothic

+I .
+Beltaine
+II.
+Midnight Queen
+III.
+Trinity
+IV.
+Belladonna & Aconite
+V. Soul Inside
+VI.
+Song of the Siren
+VII.
+Vampyres
+VIII.
+Eternity
+IX.
+Incubus
+X. All the Devil's Men
+XI.
+I am the One
+XII.
+Old Hornie
+XIII.
+Vlad
+XIV.
+Samhain

+### "Wytches" 1994, Gothic

+1. Wytches
+ 2. Queen Of The May
+ 3. Pagan Born
+ 4. Gypsy Lament
+ 5. Leveller
+ 6. Call Out My Name
+ 7. Conquistadors
+ 8. Burning Times
+ 9. Song To Pan
+10. Enchantment
+11. Catherine
+12. Church Of Madness
+13. Tha Rape Of Maude Bowen
+14. Dark Mother
+15. Devils

+(C) 1994

+### "Heartbeat of the Earth" 1995, Gothic

+  1. Heartbeat Of The Earth
+  2. Young Lovers
+  3. Underworld
+  4. Prince Of Shadows
+  5. Craft Of The Wise
+  6. Corn King
+  7. Witch Hunt (Fly, Sister, Fly)
+  8. Fire Of Love
+  9. Love Spell
+ 10. Song For Our Age
+ 11. Intercourse With The Vampyre
+ 12. Sabrina
+ 13. Catherine
+ 14. Take My Hunger

+### "Beltaine" 1996, Gothic

+I .
+Beltaine
+II.
+Wytches
+III.
+Pagan Born
+IV.
+Song to Pan
+V. Goblin Jig
+VI.
+Midnight Queen
+VII.
+Trinity
+VIII.
+I am the One
+IX.
+Vampyre Kiss
+X. Wytches II
+XI.
+In Defence
+XII.
+Burning Times
+XIII.
+The Leveller
+XIV.
+Church of Madness
+XV.
+Wytches (chant)

+### "Vampyre Erotica" 1997, Gothic

+I .
+Heart of Lilith
+II.
+Woman to Hare
+III.
+Hail the Holly King
+IV.
+Wake of the Christian Knights
+V. Paint it Black
+VI.
+All Along the Crooked Way
+VII.
+The Witch of Berkeley
+VIII.
+Danse Vampyre
+IX.
+Vampyre Erotica
+X. Wild Hunt
+XI.
+Sweet Morpheus
+XII.
+Hell-fire
+XIII.
+Whore of Babylon

+### "Away with the Faeries" 1998, Gothic

+1).
+Wytches Chant '98
+2).
+Away with the Faeries
+3).
+Come to Me
+4).
+Turnera
+5).
+Starchild
+6).
+Io Pan
+7).
+Woman to Hare *
+8).
+Paint it Black *
+9).
+Craft of the Wise *
+10).
+Heartbeat of the Earth *
+11).
+Witch Hunt *
+12).
+Queen of the May *
+13).
+Take my Hunger *
+14).
+Vampyre Erotica *
+15).
+Belladonna & Aconite *

+### "Wild" 1999, Gothic

+1. Rune
+2. Wounded
+3. Kiss of Hades
+4. Struwwelpeter
+5. Bright Star
+6. Lord of the Flame
+7. Aradia
+8. Storm
+9. Smile of Torment
+10. Reptile
+11. Nymphomania
+12. Lammas Song
+13. Wild
+14. Delilah
+15. Atrocity (Bonus track)

+### "Supernature" 2001, Gothic

+1. Supernature
+2. Lucifer Rising
+3. Take the Kiss
+4. Fey
+5. Hang Around
+6. Concubine
+7. Vermilion Rush
+8. Whore of Heaven
+9. Wings of Desire
+10. We Belong with the Dead
+11. Preacher Man
+12. Gypsies, Tramps & Thieves

+### "Away with the Faeries (Re-release)" 2001, Gothic

+### "Wytches (Re-release)" 2002, Gothic

+### "The Beast With Two Backs" 2003, Gothic

+1 Hecate Cerrydwyn
+2 Lily Bolane
+3 Star of Venus
+4 Hedonistic Gene
+5 Vampyra
+6 The Beast with two Backs
+7 Can't get you out of my Head
+8 Vampyre Punk Rockers from Hell
+9 She is gone
+10 City of the Dead
+11 Take my Lust
+12 Erotic Angel
+13 Jagermeister

 ## Отношения с другими группами